 Miscarriage, stillbirth, premature birth, small birth weight, and Foetal Alcohol Spectrum Disorder (FASD) are all associated with a mother’s drinking .

 For more information, visit our page of advice on Foetal Alcohol Syndrome (FAS).

-Government guidance advises that if you’re trying to have a baby, you should stop drinking.
+Official guidance advises that if you’re trying to have a baby, you should stop drinking.
 This is to protect the baby in case you’re pregnant and don’t realise it.
 If you are worried about how much you have been drinking in the early stages of pregnancy, you should talk to your GP or midwife.

 However, alcohol doesn’t cause problems only once you are pregnant.
 There is evidence that alcohol can affect fertility in both men and women.(3)(4) It’s another reason why, if you’re trying to have a baby, both you and your partner might want to cut back on drinking.

 Drinking over the guideline amounts also puts you at higher risk of miscarriage during the first trimester.
 A large study found a more than three times increased risk of miscarriage in women drinking just five or more units per week.(5)

 Here are three ways to keep your drinking under control if you’re pregnant or trying to have a baby.

 - Stand firm.
 If you’re out with friends or colleagues, you may be under pressure to drink, especially if you haven’t announced your pregnancy yet.
 Tell them you’re driving, on a health kick, and simply stick to soft drinks.